 - encourage active breaks and active play where possible.

 We very much believe in educating our children about living a healthy lifestyle.
 We encourage and provide opportunities for active and outdoor learning throughout our curriculum.
 We also provide additional support for pupils’ social, emotional and mental wellbeing in addition to their physical wellbeing through: a range of interventions; PSHE lessons; extra-curricular activities; support during unstructured playtimes; and work with families to name a few.
 At NPPS, we view this pastoral support as being essential to a child’s achievements, as children must be ready to learn, in the right frame of mind, before they can access learning.
 Public Health England state, “Research evidence shows that education and health are closely linked.
 So promoting the health and wellbeing of pupils and students within schools and colleges has the potential to improve their educational outcomes and their health and wellbeing outcomes.”
 (The Link Between Pupil Health and Wellbeing and Attainment” published by Public Health England, November 2014).

-Our Sports Premium Action Plan below explains how we have allocated and how we are/will be allocating the funding (from April 2018-April 2019).
+Our Sports Premium Action Plan below explains how we have allocated and how we are/will be allocating the funding.
 We are continuously updating and reviewing the opportunities that we offer our pupils but formally review the action plan twice-annually.
 The impact of the actions listed in our plan is currently being evaluated and will be published shortly.
 Our new action plan (for April 2019-20) is currently being written based on pupils' achievements, outcomes, school priorities and pupils' needs.